Ex-Wall Street banker Sean Stewart guilty in second insider trading trial

-NEW YORK (Reuters) - Former Wall Street investment banker Sean Stewart was found guilty on Monday of insider trading a second time for passing tips about healthcare industry mergers to his father.
+NEW YORK, Sept 23 (Reuters) - Former Wall Street investment banker Sean Stewart was found guilty on Monday of insider trading a second time for passing tips about healthcare industry mergers to his father.

 The verdict was handed down by a Manhattan federal jury, according to a spokeswoman for federal prosecutors, less than a year after an appeals court overturned Stewart’s earlier conviction and ordered a retrial.